-In our search for the best breakfast in Los Cabos, we fell in love with the one at The Resort at Pedregal.
+In our search for the best breakfast in Los Cabos, we fell in love with the one at The Waldorf Astoria Los Cabos Pedregal.

 The setting at Land’s End

-At the omelet station, a chef prepares eggs with veggies to order brought to your table steaming hot by a waiter.
+At the omelet station, a chef prepares eggs with veggies to order, which a waiter brings to your table steaming hot.
 The dishes are accompanied with either handmade tortillas (flour or corn) or toast.

 In the middle of the room on an old-fashioned wooden cart are local cheeses, charcuteries, fresh fruit, incredible breads, and freshly-baked miniature pastries, including the best cinnamon bun I’ve ever eaten in my life.
 All the foods are artistically labeled on chalkboards.